'You Were Never Really Here' (2018) by Lynne Ramsay

 • It's very fitting that Joe purchases a ball-peen hammer that is made in the USA.
 There's nothing quite like moral capitalism.

-• Here are a few images I found notable: feet enclosed in white lace stockings, glasses with one shattered lens (how "Breathless"), and forks flying off of a table.
+• A few images that stuck with me: feet enclosed in white lace stockings, glasses with one shattered lens (how "Breathless"), and forks flying off of a table.

 • I want Morvern Callar to adopt Nina.
 I think Morvern is the right kind of role model for a fucked up little badass like Nina.